Explore UAB

 3 hours

-In this course, we will explore the use of visualization techniques as a concise and effective way to help understand, interpret and communicate complex biological data.
+In this course, we will explore the use of visualization techniques as a concise and effective way to help understand, interpret, and communicate complex biological data.
 Principles of design, visual rhetoric/communication, and appropriate usage will be introduced.
-We will cover representation of different data types, concentrating on those generated by data-rich platforms such as next-generation sequencing applications, cytometry, and proteomics, and will discuss the use of visualization techniques applied to assessing data quality and troubleshooting.
-Various topics including dimension reduction, hierarchical visualizations, unsupervised learning, graph theory, networks/layouts and interactivity will be covered.
+We will cover the representation of different data types, concentrating on those generated by data-rich platforms such as next-generation sequencing applications, cytometry, and proteomics.
+We will discuss the use of visualization techniques applied to assessing data quality and troubleshooting.
+Various topics including dimension reduction, hierarchical visualizations, unsupervised learning, graph theory, networks/layouts, and interactivity will be covered.
 We will review the algorithmic underpinnings of various methods that lead to their appropriate and effective use.
-Finally, we will review a variety of genomics/bioinformatics-related visualization tools that are available online, and will explore the use of lower-level approaches (like Matlab or R) to create beautiful and effective visualizations.
+Finally, we will review a variety of genomics/bioinformatics-related visualization tools that are available online and will explore the use of lower-level approaches (like Matlab or R) to create beautiful and effective visualizations.

 Prerequisites: INFO 603/703 [Min Grade: C] or permission of the instructor.